wp-plugins/author-approval/readme.txt

 == Frequently Asked Questions ==

 Q: Does this plugin play well with other plugins?
-A: Currently, this plugin may conflict with other plugins that modify the capabilities of the 'Author' role, but tht should be the extent of any incompatabilties.
+A: Currently, this plugin may conflict with other plugins that modify the capabilities of the 'Author' role, but tht should be the extent of any incompatibilities.

 Q: Where are the page approvals stored?
 A: When the plugin is activated, it creates a special table in the WordPress database, where ALL info for this plugin gets stored.